-It may be revolting to think about it, but the truth is, intestinal parasites such as worms are more common than we would like to think - they exist even in many healthy adult dogs, though many of such parasites pose relatively little or no harm to the dog hosts.
+It may be revolting to think about it, but the truth is, intestinal parasites such as dog worms are more common than we would like to think.
+They exist even in many healthy adult dogs, though many of such parasites pose relatively little or no harm to the dog hosts.

-> There are however some species of dog worms that can wreak havoc on dogs - especially on puppies or dogs with compromised immune and digestive systems.
+There are however some species of dog worms that can wreak havoc on dogs - especially on puppies or dogs with compromised immune and digestive systems.

-> A majority of puppies (and, for that matter, kittens) are infested with intestinal worms when born.
-They got these worms in utero from their mothers.
-As the immune systems of very young pups are not mature and thus not strong enough to fend off dog worms and other parasites, they tend to be infested by worms easily.
+A majority of puppies are infested with intestinal worms when born.
+As the immune systems of very young pups are not mature and not strong enough to fend off worms and other parasites, they tend to be infested easily.

-> Other dogs who are more prone to worm infestations include those living in crowded and less desirable conditions, such as rescued dogs.
+Other dogs who are more prone to worm infestations include those living in crowded and less desirable conditions, such as rescued dogs.

 This page looks at: